rwtodd/Go.Sed/README.md

 ## Next Steps

-Next I'll implement conditional guards for the commands, like:
+Next I'll implement regexp guards for the commands, like:

-    1,10 d
+    /^DEL/ d

 After I have those working, I'll start working on the lexer/parser.
 Until then, the `main` funciton will just hard-code the sed-program.